Moriensart Castle

 Moriensart Castle, locally known as Château-ferme de Moriensart, lies near the village of Céroux-Mousty, in the province of Brabant in the Wallonia region in Belgium.

-The Romanesque keep of Moriensart Castle was probably built between 1216 and 1239 by a Arnold Morel de Limal.
-He was a knight, was mentioned several times in documents pertaining to the Duke of Brabant and was bailiff of Nivelles from 1221 until 1229.
-In that time the castle was called 'Morialsart'.
+The Romanesque keep of Moriensart Castle was probably built between 1216 and 1239 by Arnold Morel de Limal.
+He was a knight who was mentioned several times in documents related to the Duke of Brabant and served as bailiff of Nivelles from 1221 until 1229.
+During that period, the castle was called 'Morialsart'.

-Renier II, son of Arnold, is quoted in 1245 as a vassal of Godefroid de Rixensart, probably his uncle.
-Renier V de Morialsart participated in the Battle of Worringen in 1288, under the banner of Walhain.
+Renier II, Arnold's son, is recorded in 1245 as a vassal of Godefroid de Rixensart, likely his uncle.
+Renier V de Morialsart took part in the Battle of Worringen in 1288, fighting under the banner of Walhain.

-The descendants of this family have successively owned Moriensart Castle until 1380, when Arnold de Morialsart mortgaged the castle in 1380, to a Gilles Vanderporten de Windeke.
-From the latter the castle, by now called Moriensart, transferred to an Arnold van den Bossche in 1387.
-The Van den Bossche family owned it until 1440, when it went to a Louis Pinnock.
-In 1450 it went to Lybrecht van Meldert.
+The descendants of this family held Moriensart Castle successively until 1380, when Arnold de Morialsart mortgaged it to Gilles Vanderporten de Windeke.
+Later, the castle, by now called Moriensart, was transferred to Arnold van den Bossche in 1387.
+The Van den Bossche family owned it until 1440, after which it belonged to Louis Pinnock.
+In 1450, it was acquired by Lybrecht van Meldert.

-In 1511 Moriensart Castle was bought by a Martin de Ferry.
-His family owned it until 1569, when it was sold to the Le Vasseur family.
+In 1511, Moriensart Castle was purchased by Martin de Ferry, whose family kept it until 1569, when it was sold to the Le Vasseur family.

 Gallery